 - It is important to prep your vegetables before cooking.

-How to cook Nigerian Fried rice
+How to make Nigerian Fried rice

-For some reason I can’t explain I don’t parboil my rice to cook fried rice or Jollof rice.
+For some reason, I can’t explain I don’t parboil my rice to cook fried rice or Jollof rice.
 But if this method is not for you, skip this bit and go straight to cooking parboiled rice in chicken stock.

 Like I mentioned just make it your own.
 I assure you one thing; you can never go wrong using this method.
 I learnt this from my mum and it’s never failed.

-Place a pan big enough to cook rice on a medium heat, add oil, heat for about 2 minutes, add washed rice and stir for about 2-3 minutes.
+Place a pan big enough to cook rice on medium heat, add oil, heat for about 2 minutes, add washed rice and stir for about 2-3 minutes.
 (Don’t let rice stick to the bottom of the pot)

-Add chicken stock (if stock is not enough to cover the rice, add water to it) curry, thyme, ginger, garlic and seasoning.
+Add chicken stock (if the stock is not enough to cover the rice, add water to it) curry, thyme, ginger, garlic and seasoning.
 Reduce heat and allow cooking until tender.